 March 29, 2018

-With a random vibration signal the digitized time sample used to calculate the FFT gives just one estimate of the PSD.
-A single time sample does not provide an accurate determination of the magnitude of the PSD.
-In fact, the statistical error in the magnitude of the PSD from one sample of white noise is 100%, in that the standard deviation is equal to the mean value.
-This can be seen in Fig. 17 where the PSD is computed using one sample of a white noise signal, low pass filtered at 1000 Hz.
-In this case the PSD is plotted using linear axes.
-The rms value of the signal is 1.0, so the PSD should have a magnitude of 0.001 from 0 to 1000 Hz.
-In this example the mean value of the PSD equals 0.00093 and the standard deviation equals 0.0010 .
+For a random vibration signal, the digitized time sample used to calculate the FFT gives just one estimate of the PSD.
+One time sample does not provide an accurate determination of the PSD’s magnitude.
+In fact, the statistical error in the PSD magnitude from one sample of white noise is 100%, in that the standard deviation equals the mean value.

-The accuracy of the PSD can be improved by averaging the PSD computed from successive samples of the signal.
-The standard deviation of M averages of a random variable decreases as √ M .
-This is illustrated in Fig. 18 where the PSD is computed from 25 and 100 averages of the signal used in Fig. 17 and the standard deviation of the PSD is reduced approximately by factors of 5 and 10, respectively.
+The accuracy of the PSD can be improved by averaging PSDs from successive samples of a signal.
+The standard deviation of a random variable’s M average decreases with the square root of M. In Figure 2.25, the PSD is computed from 25 and 100 averages of the signal in Figure 2.24.
+The PSD’s standard deviation reduces, approximately, by factors of 5 and 10, respectively.

-When the signal is windowed with something like the Hanning window, part of the information from the beginning and end of the digital sample is lost.
-So it is common to compute averages using overlapping samples.
-This is illustrated in Fig. 19 for a “50% overlap.”
+When a window like the Hanning is applied to a signal, a part of the information from the beginning and end of the digital sample is lost.
+Therefore, it is common to compute averages using overlapping samples.
+Figure 2.26 illustrates a 50% overlap.